 And so we got right on it, starting with working on the development of the patterns.
 Production starts by cutting fabrics and applying them directly to the model, where we check the proportions, drape and determine the contour.
 Some fabrics are different from what we expected.
 This is why we check them directly on the model to ensure that we get an accurate fit and flow.

-Putting the basic for the Mary Trench Coat
+Putting the base for the Mary Trench Coat

 When we decide on the exact proportions and details we then proceed to create the patterns, followed by assembling the cutouts of fabric.
 Every design is different, so naturally that means every piece will take different amount of time to make.
 Simpler models with all their nooks and crannies this time around it took us between 6–8 hours to make and the more complicated ones took about 16+ hours to finish.
 If you’re interested in a particular design and how long it takes to make it, you’ll find all of these details under the description of every item.